lukahartwig/eslint-baseline/README.md

 [![npm version](https://img.shields.io/npm/v/eslint-baseline.svg?style=flat)](https://www.npmjs.com/package/eslint-baseline)

 Trying to add a linter to a legacy project can be tough. eslint-baseline lets you ignore all existing errors by creating a baseline.

+## Project Status

+This project is still in early development.
+It is usable but non of the APIs are stable yet.

 ## Getting Started

 Install eslint-baseline